SwapnilPurohit/SOR_26/README.md

 ## Sensors

+> **In short:** This section covers how to add the four core sensor types — camera, RGBD camera, lidar, and IMU — to a simulated robot.
+Every sensor needs two pieces: a URDF entry (where it's mounted) and a Gazebo plugin entry (how it behaves/what it publishes).

 To add any sensor — camera, lidar, IMU, etc. — two files need to be edited:

 1. **`erc_bot.urdf`** — defines the sensor's position, orientation, and physical (link/joint) properties.
 2. **`erc_bot.gazebo`** — defines the simulated sensor's real-world behavior (resolution, FOV, noise, etc.).

 ### Camera

+> **In short:** Adds a basic RGB camera to the robot so it can "see" in color.
+We also bridge the image stream from Gazebo into ROS, and compress it (JPEG) so it doesn't hog bandwidth — important for wireless robots.

 Attach the camera to the front of the robot's base:
 ```xml